Honchkrow/DeconE/README.md

 ## Section 1: Introduction
-Cell type proportion is related with certain phenotype or disease ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
+Cell type proportion is related to phenotypes or diseases ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
 Therefore, quantifying cell or tissue proportions is an important problem in bioinformatics.

 Here, we proposed a cell type <u>decon</u>volution <u>e</u>valuating toolkit named '**decone**' to perform comprehensive and systematic analysis for different algorithms.